DomenPozrl/TarockMasters/README.md

 |"koliko tarokov se v igri"| list(range(23))|

+***Q tables for playing duo***
+We constructed the Q tables for playing duo the same way we did in STATE 3.

 ### ACTIONS 5
 Actions for playing the first card of the round: "herc kral", "herc dama", "herc kaval", "herc pob", "herc platlc", "karo kral", "karo dama",